VHDPlus/vhdplus-website/docs/community/logic_analyzer.md

 You can find the code [here](https://github.com/leonbeier/OLS_Logic_Analyzer_VHDP).

 This project consists of the following:
-- VHDPlus project file "OLS_Logic_Analyzer.vhdpproj" that you can open with the VHDPlus IDE
+- VHDPlus project file "OLS_Logic_Analyzer_2.vhdpproj" that you can open with the VHDPlus IDE
-- VHDP main file "OLS_Logic_Analyzer.vhdp" in that the logic analyzer is added, configured and the needed pins are connected with the FPGA I/Os
+- VHDP main file "OLS_Logic_Analyzer_2.vhdp" in that the logic analyzer is added, configured and the needed pins are connected with the FPGA I/Os
-- Folder with logic analyzer source files.
-This is a project from Michael Poppitz that is converted to verilog and adapted for the usage of the internal RAM.
+- OLS_Logic_Analyzer, OLS_Interface and the logic analyzer library

 You can find more information about the OLS logic analyzer [here](https://sigrok.org/wiki/Openbench_Logic_Sniffer).

-You can find more information about the HDL project [here](https://www.sump.org/projects/analyzer/).

 ## Convert the FPGA into a Logic Analyzer